Sorenon/Action-System/docs/Internal/Pipeline.md

 11. The binding layout sends an event to the user for every action event
 12. aggregation
 13. The user updates its action state and sends an event to its session

+## Device / Interaction Profile Graph

+### Device
+A device is the lowest common factor of a collection of input / output components.
+LCF meaning that a DualSense would be one device and a Wiimote and Nunchuck would be two devices since a Wiimote can exist without the Nunchuck's components and visa versa.

+However some device components can just be listed as optional for simplicities sake.
+For example the gyro component of the Wiimote is just listed as optional instead of having an extra device for Motion Plus.

+### Device Bundle
+A collection of devices which optionally expose a Bundle Interaction Profile

+Custom Bundles -> Two Xbox controllers
+Standard Bundles -> Left + Right Joycons

+### Interaction Profile
+An interaction profile is the final stage of components which a Binding Layout actually interacts with.
+The binding layout is not aware of what types of devices are actually backing the interaction profile, apart from when it is choosing Input Glyphs to display.

+#### Bundle Interaction Profile
+External runtime only

+#### Standard Interaction Profile
+User paths and such